2021 Report: 14 Employee Engagement Trends and Forecasts Every Manager Needs to Know

 Employee data collection can quickly become an Orwellian nightmare if an organization begins using it to keep tabs on employees in order to penalize them.
 This should be avoided as much as possible and data should instead be used to recognize and reward.

 Every employee should know what sort of data is being collected, why it’s being collected, and how it can ultimately benefit both them and the company.
-If an organization doesn’t enforce a policy of transparency with their data collection, regulations ultimately will.
+If an organization doesn’t enforce a policy of transparency with its data collection, regulations ultimately will.

 Create New Roles to Ensure Responsible Use